Return to the index of 1960-62 Jeeps.

 Michel wrote from Quebec in 2016: "My dad was a forest ranger, so Jeeps were always part of our lives, we played with Wajax fire pumps and PTO winches all the time.
 My dad bought a 1964 CJ-3B and gave it to me -- I restored the Jeep and used it for hunting.
-My wife Chantal used the Jeep as a second vehicle to go downtown in the 80`s.
-The Jeep appeared in Four Wheeler magazine on the owners pages, but it was too damaged for restoration; the frame was worn off.
+My wife Chantal used the Jeep as a second vehicle to go downtown in the 80's, but it was too damaged for restoration; the frame was worn off.

 "I will never sell my Jeep; she is now a family member.
-I will restore the Jeep, put on the PTO winch and a gear case for the back, and will get a wheel mower for it.
-Jeeps are fun vehicles.
-I am getting ready to take the golden retriever for bird hunting with old Paulette (the Jeep.)
-My kids (70K JPEG) named her after their babysitter who passed away -- they will always remember her."
+My kids (70K JPEG) named her Paulette after their babysitter who passed away -- they will always remember her.

 Michael Berthay in Mississippi wrote in 2014, "It is in relatively good shape, with most parts in place.
 The bumper was off when I got it.
 It has been sitting in storage for several years in Cleveland MS. I got it from a guy who bought it for scrap, and saved it from the salvage yard.
 My plans are to restore as much as I can."